Under Ground Cables

 Introduction

 Electric power can be transmitted or distributed either by overhead system or by underground system.
-The underground cables are preferable than overhead in some cases for due to some advantage as follows:-
+The underground cables are preferable than overhead in some cases for due to some advantage as follows:--they are less liable to damage through storms or lightning,

 -they have low maintenance cost,